Application and admission: Research Master in Psychology: Individual Differences and Assessment - international procedure

 a) Check your eligibility

-To be admitted directly to our Research Master's program in Social and Behavioral Sciences, you need to have the following academic background:
+To be admitted to our Research Master's program in Psychology, you must have the following academic background:

 - You cannot be admitted onto this Master's program without having either a Bachelor's or Master's degree.
 Work experience or an interest in this field cannot be taken into account for the admission process without a sufficient academic background.